michael2012z/BitBible/markdown/KJV/files/Ps.md

 24. Judge me, O Lord my God, according to thy righteousness; and let them not rejoice over me.

-25. Let them not say in their hearts, Ah, so would we have it: let them not say, We have swallowed him up.Ah…: Heb.
-Ah, ah, our soul
+25. Let them not say in their hearts, Ah, so would we have it: let them not say, We have swallowed him up.

 26. Let them be ashamed and brought to confusion together that rejoice at mine hurt: let them be clothed with shame and dishonour that magnify themselves against me.

-27. Let them shout for joy, and be glad, that favour my righteous cause: yea, let them say continually, Let the Lord be magnified, which hath pleasure in the prosperity of his servant.righteous…: Heb. righteousness
+27. Let them shout for joy, and be glad, that favour my righteous cause: yea, let them say continually, Let the Lord be magnified, which hath pleasure in the prosperity of his servant.

 28. And my tongue shall speak of thy righteousness and of thy praise all the day long.